Patrick Jones painting sale for library funds

 St Peter’s is proud to offer the above for sale, in benefit of our quest to have a school library.
 These beautiful, vivid and colourful prints are limited edition!

-CURRENTLY ON DISPLAY ON BUDLEIGH HIGH STREET IN ‘SIXPENCE’ (Wedding boutique near the traffic lights).
+CURRENTLY ON DISPLAY IN THE SCHOOL FOYER.
 Worth viewing to see them in full colour.

 There is a discount available for all three paintings.
 St Peter’s will receive the entire proceeds of the

 sale of ‘Griot’ and a percentage of any other sales.

 They are silkscreens, made with a UV varnish glaze, to increase the depth of colour and are on heavy-weight 100% rag Somerset paper.